Infection Prevention & Control (IPC) Annual Statement for Guildowns Group Practice 2025

 Appropriate antimicrobial use and stewardship to optimise outcomes and to reduce the risk of adverse events and antimicrobial resistance.

-:Handwashing and Use of Hand Sanitizer.
-Use of soap for handwashing .
-Use of antimicrobial hand sanitizer if the dirt is not visible.
+• Handwashing and use of hand sanitizer - use of soap for handwashing, antimicrobial hand sanitizer if the dirt is not visible.

-:Cleaning of equipment.
-Appropriate wipes and solutions used to clean equipment and furniture.
-Cleaning logs as evidence.
+• Cleaning of equipment - appropriate wipes and solutions used to clean equipment and furniture.
+QR codes replace cleaning logs as evidence.
+These are documented on Teamnet.

-:Storage of cleaning products.
-According to COSHH.
+• Storage of cleaning products according to COSHH.

 Criterion 4

-The provision of suitable accurate information on infections to service users, their visitors and any person concerned with providing further social care support or nursing/medical care in a timely fashion.
+The provision of suitable, accurate information on infections to service users, their visitors and any person concerned with providing further social care support or nursing/medical care in a timely fashion.

-:Notification of infectious diseases.
-Patients will be called if in direct contact with any infectious disease as notified to us by PHE.
+• Notification of infectious diseases - patients will be called if they have been in direct contact with any infectious disease as notified to us by UKHSA.

-:Notifications to patients via AccuRx.
-Notifications to patients to inform them about flu season and encouraging them to attend flu clinic.
+• Notifications to patients - notifications will be sent to patients via AccuRx (text), emails, calls or letters to inform them about flu season and encouraging them to attend flu clinic.
+Invitations for appropriate vaccinations such as RSV, Shingles, Pneumonia and MMR.

 Criterion 5

-That there is a policy for ensuring that people who have or are at risk of developing an infection are identified promptly and receive the appropriate treatment and care to reduce the risk of transmission of infection to other people.
+The practice has a policy for ensuring that people who have or are at risk of developing an infection are identified promptly and receive the appropriate treatment and care to reduce the risk of transmission of infection to other people.

-:Appropriate treatment or onward referral.
-Keeping abreast of current treatment updates through training and good communication.
+• Appropriate treatment or onward referral - keeping abreast of current treatment updates through training and good communication.

-:Prevention of spread.
-Following protocols to maintain and prevent spread of infection such as isolating suspected infectious patients when attending surgery.
-Advising patients to isolate from the local community and family members.
-Advizing infection control measures such as hand washing, mask wearing, cleaning of environment.
+• Prevention of spread - adherence to protocols to maintain and prevent spread of infection such as isolating suspected infectious patients when attending surgery, advising patients to isolate from the local community and family members and encouraging infection control measures such as hand washing, mask wearing, cleaning of environment.

 Criterion 6